asyncapi/converter-js/README.md

 # AsyncAPI Converter

-Convert [AsyncAPI](https://asyncapi.com) documents older to newer versions.
+Convert [AsyncAPI](https://asyncapi.com) documents older to newer versions and you can also convert OpenAPI documents to AsyncAPI documents.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-8-orange.svg?style=flat-square)](#contributors-)